pingcap/blog/2017-09-15-rocksdbintikv.md

 ---
-date: 2017-09-15T00:00:00Z
-excerpt: This is the speech Tang Liu gave at the RocksDB meetup on August 28, 2017.
 title: RocksDB in TiKV
+author: ['Siddon Tang']
+date: 2017-09-15
+summary: This is the speech Siddon Tang gave at the RocksDB meetup on August 28, 2017.
+tags: ['TiKV']
 ---

 <span id="top"><span>

-This is the speech Tang Liu gave at the [RocksDB meetup](https://www.meetup.com/RocksDB/events/242226234/) on August 28, 2017.
+This is the speech Siddon Tang gave at the [RocksDB meetup](https://www.meetup.com/RocksDB/events/242226234/) on August 28, 2017.

 <!-- TOC -->